 Bring a Great Lunch to Fuel the Entire Family

 A long day of fishing requires nourishment so it’s crucial to make a great lunch to fuel everyone.
 Fishing is often in the sun which can lead to dehydration, dizziness and fatigue – the last thing anyone wants when a legendary fish hits their line.
 Some of the best fishing spots involve a hike, so energy is that much more vital.
 It is important to pack foods that are easy to eat, especially when hiking a long way.
-For dinner, cook up the fresh catch almost immediately on a cast iron skillet over an open flame.
+For dinner, catch and cook up the fresh fish almost immediately on a cast iron skillet over an open flame.
 Bonding time during meals can be memorable especially after a big catch.

 It might sound obvious, but if you go fishing unprepared you set yourself up to be bored, frustrated and even exhausted.
 Lack of research can lead to fundamental errors that will reduce the odds of catching any fish.
 Take your family on a fly fishing expedition but keep the above tips in mind to have the best time possible.